Azadehhatef/comit-react/lessons/10-css-selectors/readme.md

 The paragraph inside the above would be red.

-What if we want to only target `<p>` tags that are IMMEDIATE children of the `.numbers-container` element?
+What if we want to only target ` ` tags that are IMMEDIATE children of the `.numbers-container` element?

 Using the same syntax as the descendant combinator we just learned, we can place a `>` operator between the two selectors to only target the immediate children.
 See the example below